 Direct Line car insurance review

-Direct Line offers standard car insurance policies to a range of drivers as well as specialised black box and premier policies.
+Direct Line offers standard car insurance policies to a range of drivers as well as specialised multi-car, black box and premier policies.
 The insurer says it offers exclusive deals to existing customers, won’t charge extra for mid-term amendments and, if you have comprehensive cover, promises to protect a no claims bonus if you have to claim after being hit while parked.
 Here’s everything else you need to know about this 5-star Defaqto-rated car insurer.

 Who is Direct Line?

 Direct Line began in 1985 and sold car insurance from the start.
 Since then, it has branched out to van, travel, pet, landlord and home insurance.